Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

 How does the Daily Mail Rewards Club work?

-You may have never noticed, but there are unique numbers printed on the bottom of your Mail newspaper.
+You may have never noticed, but there are unique numbers printed on the bottom of your Daily Mail newspaper.

 These little numbers allow you to earn Nectar points – every single day!

-You’re able to collect up to 250 Nectar points every month, which add up over the year.
+You’re able to rack up to 250 Nectar points every month, which add up over the year.

 It’s straightforward to do – grab your code and head to the MyMail site.
 Here, you’re able to enter your unique number.